wurthless-elektroniks/sega-tmss-killer-attiny85/readme.md

 ## Known improvements

-* The transistors could both be removed in favor of simply having the ATTiny85 pulling /VRES low on its own.
+* The transistor could be removed in favor of simply having the ATTiny85 pulling /VRES low on its own.
 I tried this, but it didn't seem to work.
 * The ATTiny85 is overpowered, overspecced, and overpriced for what this mod involves.
 This code could and should be ported to a cheaper AVR chip, or converted to some other cheap microcontroller.

 ## Acknowledgements